Svendsen92/Data-Collection-Device/README.md

 # Environment Monitoring System

 ### *Objective*
+The objective of the repository is twofold 1) To create a small formfactor data collection device, that gathers data about the environment (temperature, humidity, light intensity, Co2, etc).
+The device has to be easily configurable and able to run a database in which all device related and sensor data is stored.
+2) To create a website from which mmultiple devices can be add and their data viewed.

 ### *How to get it running*
 The Library requires a few packages to be installed.